Top 27 Stroke Recovery startups

-These startups develop new Stroke emergency diagnostics and recovery technologies, like stem cells, robotics and virtual reality systems for rehabilitation.
+These startups develop new stroke emergency diagnostics and recovery technologies, like stem cells, functional electrical stimulation, robot-assisted and virtual reality systems for rehabilitation.

 1